mark-watson/Java-AI-Book/manuscript/deeplearning.md

 mvn install
 ~~~~~~~~

-In the next section we will modify [Alex Black's](https://github.com/AlexDBlack) character generating LSTM example.
-You can run his example using:
+In the next section we will modify [Alex Black's](https://github.com/AlexDBlack) character generating LSTM example for a different application (modeling and generating CSV data).
+Before moving on the the example in the next section you may want to run his example using:

 {lang="bash",linenos=off}
 ~~~~~~~~